How well do you know the people who follow you?

 The data you collect from a quiz can be used for more than personalization.
 You can use it to segment your audience.
 Audience segmentation comes in handy when you want to tailor your sales pitch to a specific group of people.

 As you know, you can’t treat every audience member as the same person with the same needs.
 Segmenting your audience through your quiz will help you get away from that.
-All you need to do is create your quiz result types based on the data you’ll use to segment your audience.
+All you need to do is create your quiz result types based on the data that will segment your audience.

 Let’s illustrate this with the same business coach example we used above.
 You might be attracting audience members who are in different stages of their business.
 Some may be established business owners who want to learn from you while others could be aspiring business owners who want to be inspired by your content.